 4. Theraband on chair legs

 Add a piece of theraband, or exercise band, around your child’s chair to allow them a little movement while their seated at their desk.
 They can gently bounce their feet on the band.
 Cheap and super easy to implement!
 A lot of companies sell bands pre-made now!

 For those seeking extra movement and have a hard time sitting still, this is a tool that will allow our little ones to wiggle while they work!
 Easy to set on the chair and take off when needed.

 When using fidget tools for focus with children, it’s important to set some ground rules.
 First, we MUST teach them how to properly use the tool and teach them that it is a TOOL not a TOY.
 For younger kids, it may help to do this through a social story.
 There should be a designated spot to keep the fidget tool so it doesn’t go missing.
 If the fidget tool is used inappropriately, it will be taken away.

-Some of my favorite fidget and sensory tools will be inside DeveloPLAY Boxes!
-COMING SOON!!
+Some of my favorite fidget and sensory tools are inside DeveloPLAY Boxes!
 Monthly subscription boxes with specific tools and toys for sensory and motor development.
 Designed for children with sensory processing, mental health, and developmental differences, but fun for ALL!
 Geared toward children diagnosed with Autism, Attention deficits, anxiety, emotional and behavioral disorders, and developmental delays.
 Delivered straight to your door!